kartikay-28/E_Commerce_Follow_Along/README.md

 - ✅ Updated the README.md file with Milestone 26 details.
 - ✅ Shared the repository link for submission.
 ---
+### Milestone 27: My Orders Page

+✅ **Goals:**

+### 1️⃣ Frontend - My Orders Page

+- Created a dedicated `My Orders` page to display all user orders.
+- Implemented a `GET` request to the `/my-orders` endpoint to fetch the user's orders.
+- Sent the user's email in the request to retrieve relevant orders from the database.

+### 2️⃣ Enhancing User Experience

+- Displayed order details in a structured format for better readability.
+- Added error handling for cases such as missing orders or failed requests.
+- Integrated the `My Orders` page into the navigation bar for easy access.

+### 3️⃣ Submission Steps

+- ✅ Pushed the updated code to the GitHub repository.
+- ✅ Updated the README.md file with Milestone 27 details.
+- ✅ Shared the repository link for submission.
+---

 ## ▶ How to Run the Project
 1. Clone the repository:
    ```bash